garyesmith/nextjs-blog/README.md

 ### Chakra-UI

-The [Chakra-UI](https://chakra-ui.com/) is used to facilitate the visual styling of the blog.
-This library provides extensive options for positioning, colors and sizings across responsive layouts.
+The [Chakra-UI](https://chakra-ui.com/) library is used for visual styling of the blog.
+This UI library provides extensive options for positioning, colors and sizing the content across responsive layouts.
 The styling options available from Chakra-UI make a lower-level CSS module such as  `styled-components` unneccessary.